Tenant isolation failures expose financial metadata leakage

 The incident occurred on 12 March 2026.
 The scale of exposure, 447,936 affected accounts and 114,182 confirmed data accesses, only became public when Lloyds responded to a formal request from the Treasury Committee’s Dame Meg Hillier, who described it as an “alarming breach of data confidentiality.”
 The ICO confirmed it was examining the incident.
 By the time those figures were published, the event was fifteen days old.

-That timeline is the detection and disclosure problem sitting alongside the technical one.
+That timeline points to the detection and disclosure problem sitting alongside the technical one.
 The access control regression was present and exploitable during normal, authenticated user sessions.
-Customers discovered it by seeing wrong data on their screen.
+Customers found it by seeing the wrong data on their screen.
 The breach was identified by users, not by automated scope-check monitoring on the API layer.
 If you are not logging and alerting on queries where the returned tenant context does not match the requesting identity, you will find out the same way Lloyds did.